ging/fiware-idm-deprecated/doc/admin_guide.rst

 Email
 '''''

-Configure these for your outgoing email host or leave the default values for the console email backend.
+Configure this for your outgoing email host or leave the default values for the console email backend.
 More details on how to configure this can be found `in the Django docs <https://docs.djangoproject.com/en/1.8/topics/email/>`__ and in the :ref:`Production Set up Guide <production-email>`.

 Keystone Account for the IdM to perform tasks like user registration
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''